gtech-mulearn/Top-100-Coders/profile/mehbinac@mulearn.md

 ### About Me

-I'm a second year Computer Science student of College of Engineering, Trivandrum and a seasonal coder.
-However I'm an enthusiast in latest technologies.
-I'm really good in management tbh ;)
+I’m a second-year Computer Science student at the College of Engineering, Trivandrum, with a passion for coding and exploring the latest technologies.
+While I consider myself a seasonal coder, my enthusiasm for tech drives me forward.
+I also excel in management and leadership! ;)

 ### Portfolio Highlights